kettle11/kapp/README.md

 **kApp is a work in progress.**

-I am improving kApp slowly and steadily as issues come up.
+kApp is being improved slowly and steadily as issues come up.
 It is usable as is, but some functionality is missing and everything is subject to change.
 If you try it out and run into a problem open an issue and please consider contributing!

-Currently, to keep the scope manageable, I've only been working to support the latest versions of each OS.
-My goal has been to get kapp to a point of consistency and quality across the latest versions of Windows/macOS as well as modern browsers before evaluating other platforms.
-Adding Linux support is also a goal for the future, though currently I am unable to work on it.
-It's an area where I'd very much welcome contributors and collaboration.
+Currently, to keep the scope manageable, kapp only aims to support the latest of MacOS, Windows, and web browsers. kApp's first priority is consistency and quality for the current platforms, but other platforms may be considered in the future.

+Linux support is an eventual goal and an area where contributions and collaboration would be very welcome.

 ## Example